phoible/phoible.github.io/conventions.rst

 Epilaryngeal phonation
 ----------------------

-There are some rare articulations that make use of an epilaryngeal phonation mechanism (e.g., the "sphincteric vowels" of !Xóõ).
+There are some rare articulations that make use of an epilaryngeal phonation mechanism (e.g., the “sphincteric vowels” of !Xóõ).
 To represent these vowels, we use :ipa:`ᴱ` (:codept:`1D31 MODIFIER LETTER CAPITAL E`) to denote sphincteric phonation.

 Apical vowels
 -------------

-The so-called "apical vowels" (most famously described in Modern Standard Chinese, a.k.a.
-"Mandarin") have been traditionally represented by many Sinologists using non-standard glyphs :ipa:`ɿ` and :ipa:`ʅ`.
-In PHOIBLE we follow `Lee-Kim 2014`_ in treating segments described as "apical vowels" as (possibly syllabic) approximants — in particular, as the dental approximant :ipa:`ɹ̪̩` and the retroflex approximant :ipa:`ɻ̩`.
+The so-called “apical vowels” (most famously described in Modern Standard Chinese, a.k.a.
+“Mandarin”) have been traditionally represented by many Sinologists using non-standard glyphs :ipa:`ɿ` and :ipa:`ʅ`.
+In PHOIBLE we follow `Lee-Kim 2014`_ in treating segments described as “apical vowels” as (possibly syllabic) approximants — in particular, as the dental approximant :ipa:`ɹ̪̩` and the retroflex approximant :ipa:`ɻ̩`.

 Double articulations / tie bars